 I waited, my pen poised in mid-air for the leader of the group or someone to throw me a crumb, offer words of encouragement, maybe a hint, or suggestion, anything, but nope I was on my own.

 And, then I remembered.
 I had read a poem that morning.
-In fact, I read to critique for my regular writer’s group coming up in a few days.
+In fact, I read it as part of a critique for my regular writer’s group coming up in a few days.
 In my mind, I saw the first verse:

 “I tickled your toes as I pushed you in the swing.”

-Now, I realize at first glance it doesn’t sound much better than, ‘I’ve got the dinosaur blues’, but the clock was ticking, so far, I was the only one in the group of 20 people, NOT writing.
+Now, I realize at first glance it doesn’t sound much better than, ‘I’ve got the dinosaur blues’, but the clock was ticking.
+I was the only one in the group of 20 people, NOT writing.
 I had to do something.
-Sometimes a girl’s gotta do what a girl’s gotta do.
+A girl’s gotta do what a girls gotta do.

 I raised my head to find a group of 20 or so participants, staring back at me.
 Pretty much like a bunch of deer in headlights, not a smile to be found.
 No one uttered a word, except me.